JingHuang-Su/Weather-Project/README.md

 ## Features of this project (Quick Overview)

-- The purpose of building this project provides a good looking weather forecast website for the user who wants to search the weather of a specific city in the world.
+- The purpose of building this project is providing a good looking weather forecast website for the user who wants to search the weather of a specific city in the world.
 - Use **localStorage** to store cities that the user has been added to the favorite list.
-- Other features like the Search bar, get data from an API...
+- Other features such as search bar, get data from an API...

 ##### Notes